SNTag/.dotfiles/readme.md

 Intro
 =====

-This is a collection of my dotfiles used on Manjaro Arch, Linux.
-It *USED* to hold files for herbstluftwm and polybar (amazing programs), but Ricing my system is a little too tiring.
-My dotfiles are being streamlined for rapid installation to get down to what I want to do.
+This is a collection of my dotfiles.
+I swap systems often (usually between pop-OS and manjaro), so this is streamlined for those distros.
+I have quite ricing, i got too caught up in herbsluftwm.
+My dotfiles are now designed with the goal for rapid and easy setup.

 This dotfile rapidly prepares:

+- rudimentary/common software
-- fonts
+- bioinformatic software
 - emacs

-This is for a Rapid assimilation of a fresh installation.
+- some fonts
+- tweaks

 Installation Notes